 and timely resolution of issues through the condition

 On Wednesday, October 10, 2018, Public Watchdogs board Member Babiarz was interviewing an NRC inspector, The inspector confirmed that the unreported August 3 event was not the first.
-The first unreported “near-miss’ is documented in a SWORN AFFIDAVIT , What’s more, the event remains unreported in violation of Federal Law.
+The first unreported alignment failure is documented in this SWORN AFFIDAVIT .
+What’s more, the event remains unreported in violation of Federal Law.
 ‘Had the July 22nd event been reported,’ says Babiarz, “it is possible that the August 3rd “near-miss’ would have been avoided.

 “We may have narrowly averted a nuclear waste disaster thanks to a single whistleblower.
 Where would we be today had the whistleblower succumbed to a fear of retaliation?” asks Babiarz.